March 4, 2026

 9:30am-3pm

-The 2026 We Heart You: Recovery in Our Community event our focus is always to bridge the recovery community with the broader community to break the silence, reduce stigma, and save lives.
-In light of recent federal funding cuts and the uncertain future for many local programs, we see this as a powerful opportunity to return to our roots and uplift the inspiring stories of recovery happening right here in our own backyard.
-We will feature a mix of local and statewide voices whose lived experiences and professional expertise inspire, educate, and unite.
-This approach honors the incredible work being done within our own community, strengthens our connections, and celebrates the resilience that defines us.
-By focusing on the assets we already have, we can move forward together with renewed purpose and pride.
-Through these efforts, we'll stop the shame and stigma around addiction, which has led to increased substance use and overdose deaths.
-Your support helps us continue building a community where recovery is celebrated, stigma is replaced with understanding, and lives are saved.
+The 2026 We Heart You: Recovery in Our Community event focused on bridging the recovery community with the broader community to break the silence, reduce stigma, and save lives.
+In light of federal funding cuts and the uncertain future for many local programs, we saw this as a powerful opportunity to return to our roots and uplift the inspiring stories of recovery happening right here in our own backyard.
+The event featured a mix of local and statewide voices whose lived experiences and professional expertise inspired, educated, and united those in attendance.
+This approach honored the incredible work being done within our own community, strengthened our connections, and celebrated the resilience that defines us.
+By focusing on the assets we already had, we moved forward together with renewed purpose and pride.
+Through these efforts, we worked to stop the shame and stigma around addiction, which have contributed to increased substance use and overdose deaths.
+The support we received helped us continue building a community where recovery is celebrated, stigma is replaced with understanding, and lives are saved.

-Breakwater, Rogers Behavioral Health ThedaCare, Ascension, FV-HERC, and Support Provided by the Medical Staff at Aurora Medical Center Oshkosh/FDL
+Champion Sponsors: Vital Strategies, Konrad-Behlman Funeral Homes, Breakwater, Rogers Behavioral Health, ThedaCare, Fox Valley - HERC, and Support Provided by the Medical Staff at Aurora Medical Center Oshkosh/FDL, and the Overdose Response Network

-Apricity, Recovery.com, Govani Gives, Oshkosh Area Community Foundation, Wisconsin Wellness
+Community Sponsors: Apricity, Recovery.com, Govani Gives, Oshkosh Area Community Foundation, Wisconsin Wellness, Mirrorless Productions, Ascension, Collaborative Wellness, Solutions Recovery, and Winnebago County Human Services

 For any questions about the event email Jennifer at jskolaski@winnebagocountywi.gov